 \section{Abstract}

-We consider the multiple quantile hedging problem, which is a class of partial hedging problems containing as special examples the quantile hedging problem (Föllmer \& Leukert 1999) and the PnL matching problem (introduced in Bouchard \& Vu 2012).
+We consider the multiple quantile hedging problem, which is a class of partial hedging problems containing as special examples the quantile hedging problem (Föllmer \& Leukert 1999) and the P\&L matching problem (introduced in Bouchard \& Vu 2012).
 In complete non-linear markets, we show that the problem can be reformulated as a kind of Monge optimal transport problem.
-Using this observation, we introduce a Kantorovitch version of the problem and prove that the value of both problems coincide.
-In the linear case, we thus obtain that the multiple quantile hedging problem can be seen as a semi-discrete optimal transport problem, for which we further introduce the dual problem.
-We then prove that there is no duality gap, allowing us to design a numerical method based on SGA algorithms to compute the multiple quantile hedging price.
+We then introduce a Kantorovitch version of the problem and we prove that the value of the Monge and Kantorovitch problems coincide in this non-linear setting.
+In the linear case, we obtain that the multiple quantile hedging problem can be seen as a semi-discrete optimal transport problem, and introduce its dual formulation.
+We then prove that there is no duality gap, allowing us to design a numerical method based on a stochastic gradient algorithm to compute the multiple quantile hedging price.